salvakantero/RedPlanetPi/Readme.txt

 OXYGEN: Keep an eye on the condition of your oxygen cylinders and find new ones before they run out or you will die on the spot.

-DISKETTE: Saves the current game situation to continue the game at another time.
+DISKETTE: Save the current game situation to continue the game at another time.
 You will be able to locate them on the screens where there were previously cards.

 BURGUER, CAKE, DONUT: Yes, Martians like them too.